In addition to integrating independent Horizon pods with Workspace ONE Access, you can integrate Horizon Cloud Pod Architecture (CPA) deployments.

 - Allows end users to access their Horizon applications and desktops from the Workspace ONE Intelligent Hub app or portal.

 End users access their Horizon applications and desktops from the Intelligent Hub app or portal.
 All the resources to which they are entitled, whether through global entitlements or local entitlements, are displayed.
-Applications and desktops are launched in the Horizon Client.
+Applications and desktops are launched in the Horizon Client or in a browser.
 When a user launches a locally-entitled application or desktop, it is launched from the Horizon Connection Server to which the user connects.
 Globally-entitled resources are launched from the Horizon Connection Server in which the resource is located.

 Sample Cloud Pod Architecture Deployment